Designated Safeguarding Lead One Day Course

 - make appropriate decisions about the action to take when informed of a range of concerns about child or young person

-- explain the issues in connection with recording and sharing of information, including that of confidentiality, and state how a referral to children's social care should be made
+- explain the issues & barriers in connection with recording and sharing of information, including that of confidentiality, and state how a referral to children's social care should be made

-- state what is likely to happen following a referral to children's social care and the role the school or college has in the multi-agency child protection process
+- state what is likely to happen following a referral to children's social care and the role an organisation plays in the multi-agency child protection process

-- demonstrate an awareness of the emotional dimension of safeguarding work and identify ways in which the designated safeguarding lead can support staffport staff.
+- demonstrate an awareness of the emotional dimension of safeguarding work and identify ways in which the designated safeguarding lead can support staff.

 Head Teachers, School Governors, Teachers, Head of Years, Child Protection Officers, Children Homes Manager / Deputies, Head of Cares, nursery and children centre managers, FE Managers, Doctors, Nurses, Dental Staff and those with any pastoral care responsibilities.